idno0001/lang-approx/README.md

   -p N, --paragraphs N  output N paragraphs (N=0 selects a random positive
                         integer)
 ```

+## Current issues and future improvements
+The following may be added or improved in the future:
+* When the user chooses to print a fixed number of words, the number printed
+may be incorrect.
+* $0$-step Markov chains do not work.
+* Double space sentence delimiters should be generalised.
+* The conditional probabilities are recalculated each time.
+A temporary file
+could be used to store the Markov chain for later use.

 <sup>1</sup> A quick search for `double space sentence` on your favourite
 search engine will reveal that this is frowned upon by many people.
 I do it